Episode 175: How Bedrock Environmental Laws Are Holding the Line in Alaska (For Now) with Cooper Freeman

 • Playing the Long Game: Cooper uses the allegory of a river guide or a highly strategic defense force, knowing when to deploy a quick-strike team to throw sand in the gears and when to dig in for a four-year litigation trench war.

-• The Northern Fur Seal Lawsuit: Proving they can walk and chew gum at the same time, the Center has launched a creative, offensive lawsuit using the legacy Northern Fur Seal Act and the Marine Mammal Protection Act.
+• Northern Fur Seal Lawsuit: Proving they can walk and chew gum at the same time, the Center for Biological Diversity has launched a creative, offensive lawsuit using the legacy Northern Fur Seal Act and the Marine Mammal Protection Act.
 The goal is to establish strict area restrictions against the massive, billion-dollar industrial pollock trawl fleet to protect nursing mothers in the Bering Sea.

 Remaining Human in the Fight